-In the Loan Collection, one instrument, General Perronet Thompson's enharmonic organ, grappled with this problem to the extent of forty notes.
-But its three finger-boards with occasional extraordinary shapes and colours to the finger keys (figured by Dr. Stone, op. cit., p.
+On calculating out the ratio we find C : E = 4 : 5 $\times \frac{81}{80}$ whereas the real consonance requires 4:5.
+This would be produced by taking a note E{1} , as we may write it, which is flatter than E in the ratio of 80:81.
+The result of carrying this out to the extent of modern modulation is the series of 117 notes to the Octave already mentioned.
+In the Loan Collection, one instrument, General Perronet Thompson's enharmonic organ, grappled with this problem to the extent of forty notes.3 But its three finger-boards with occasional extraordinary shapes and colours to the finger keys (figured by Dr. Stone, op. cit., p.
 32) might well frighten the uninitiated.
 Yet General Thompson, himself unable to play, taught a blind organist how to use it, so that in a fortnight she could perform in public, and I have often heard the instrument played by others, who did not complain of any difficulty.
 Helmholtz (in my did not complain of any difficulty.
-Helmholtz (in my

-"Mr Ellis has given a practical rule," [for producing the usual, intentionally equal, temperament], "which does not err in its results by much more than the hundredth part of a semitone."
-(Seldom as much as that.)

-"It is-make all the Fifths which lie entirely within the Octave c' c' [middle C to the C above] beat once per second; and make those which have their upper notes above c' beat three times in two seconds.
-Keeping the Fifth ('-c' to the last, it should beat once in between one and two seconds.
-See Ellis's "Helmholtz," p.
-785. This is a perfectly practicable rule, and tuners ought to be instructed in the use of it.
-There are few tuners who can produce a tolerable equal temperament."-Bosanquet, op. cit., p.
-5.

-"See my paper on Temperament (Proc.
+Helmholtz (in my " "Mr Ellis has given a practical rule," (for producing the usual, inten-tionally equal, temperament). "which does not err in its results by much more than the hundredth part of a semitone."
+(Seldom as much as that) "It is--make all the Fifths which lie entirely within the Octave c' c' [middle C to the C above] beat once per second; and make those which have their upper notes above c' beat there times in two seconds.
+Keeping the Fifth (-c' to the last, it should beat once in between one and two seconds.
+See uight to be instructed in the use of it.
+There are frew timers with can pro-duce a tolerable equal temperament,"-Bosanquet, op. cit., p.
+5. "See my paper on Temperament (Proc.
 Roy.
-Soc., vol. xiii., pp. 404-422), where more than fifty schemes are calculated and analysed.
-Mr. Bosanquet has a most interesting chapter on the history of the mean-tone temperament or old organ tuning, the only one known to Handel, and its complete realisation, without its former "wolves," by means of his own fingerboard, pp. 24-40.
+Soc., vol. xiii, pp. 404-422), where more than fifty schemes are calculated and analysed.
+Mr. Bosanquet, or old organ tuning, the only one known to Handel, and its complete realisa-tor, without its former "wolves," by means of his own fingerboard, pp. 24-40.
 He rightly considers this temperament most suitable for the organ (p.
 58) as the equal temperament is for the pianoforte.
-But then the voices of a choir might be led by the completed mean-tone system without much injury to the chords, which are shivered by the equal temperament.

-"These are given by Mr. Bosanquet, op. cit., p.
-22, arranged according to his own finger-board, which completely does away with the terrors of the original, but also expressed in his own notation, which implies a temperament which General Thompson well knew and repudiated.
-Hence I add them here in my own symmetrical arrangement (Proc.
+But then the voices of a choir might be led by the completed mean-tone system without much injury to the chords, which are shivered by Mr. Bosanquet, op. cit., p.
+2a, arranged according to fis own finger-board, which completely does away with the terrors of the original, but also expressed in his own notation, which implies a temperament or by our spressed in his own notation, but the terrors of the original, but also expressed in his own and repudiated.
+Hence I add them, here in my own symmetrical arrangement (Proc.
 Roy.
-Soc., December, 1874, vol. xxiii. p.
+Soc., December, 1874, vol. xxiii, p.
 29, called "the simplest" by Mr. Bosanquet, p.
-50, in which the columns represent ascending Fifths, and the lines from left to right ascending major Thirds, and where the superior and inferior numbers indicate sharpening or flatt translation, p.
-636), who also heard it played, speaks of its chords as "extraordinarily harmonious," but the quality of tone (one stop of "metal principals") did not distinguish the consonances effectually at all times, and the compass of forty tones of course materially limited modulation except into tonic and relative minors, which were well provided for.
+50, in which descending major Thirds, and where the superior and inferior numbers indicate scending major Thirds, and where the superior and inferior numbers indicate scending major Thirds, and where the superior and inferior numbers indicate scending major Thirds, and where the superior and inferi time).